-Lens choice and Composition
+Lens choices and Composition

-Notes on composition: choosing your Lens
+Notes on Composition: Choosing your Lens

 - Telephoto lenses compress perspective.
 The longer the lens you use, the less depth the photo has.
 Perspective is compressed, and objects appear close to each other.
 The longer the lens, the more dramatic this effect is.
 Keep in mind, that for very long lenses, you will need clear water to avoid contrast and sharpness being diminished over distances.
 Motion blur and camera shake can become issues with longer lenses, if ambient light is used.